sunyong6666/AI-Vision-Advanced-docs/docs/AIVisionAdvanced/07Supported Devices/01ExtensionEV3.md

 Press the right button on the EV3 controller to turn ON the fill light again.

-## Notes
-Due to the I²C communication mechanism of EV3, in certain modes, if data is read immediately without an appropriate delay, the retrieved values may be inaccurate.

-Therefore, when reading data in these modes, it is recommended to add a delay of about 0.2 seconds to ensure stable communication and obtain correct sensor values.
 ## AI Chat
 ## <!-- 这是一张图片，ocr 内容为： -->
 ![](img/E38.png)